-The IRS review can be used to decide, at any time of the game, whether A1's successful field goal shall count for 2 or 3 points.
+Interpretation: The IRS review can be used to decide, at any time of the game, whether A1's successful field goal shall count for 2 or 3 points.
+The IRS review shall be conducted at the first opportunity when the game clock is stopped and the ball is dead.
+However, the referees are authorized to stop the game for any reason immediately.